teetangh/Qbotics-Labs-Internship/diff_drive_webots/docs/Section02_webots_nodes.md

 	baseColor: 0 1 0

- you can see that the ball is shining.To remove the shining property of the ball set the metalness to 0 and  roughness to 1.
+ you can see that the ball is shining.
+To remove the shining property of the ball set the metalness to 0 and  roughness to 1.

     metalness: 0
  	roughness: 1